 If they don’t want to cooperate on this they maybe hiding something or know the vehicle will not pass an inspection.
 Most shops will get around $200.00 for a complete inspection.

 This is still money well spent, but I have a cheaper alternative that could be right for some people.
 How about an app for that?
 A used car inspection application for smart phones exists that provides a detailed list of things to check.

 Written by professionals it describes in-depth how to do it right.
 This “Do It Yourself” guide for inspecting used automobiles is a couple years old, but the important stuff remains the same today.

 This is comprehensive information a lot of vehicle sellers would rather you didn’t have.
-It’s written for the capable Diy’er, but good enough for even advanced mechanics to keep them on track.
+It’s written for the capable do-it-yourself minded individual, but good enough for even advanced mechanics to keep them on track.
 Bring it with you on your next used car search.

 When it comes to finding hidden rust, spotting crash damage, how to detect body filler and evaluating a cars general condition don’t rush it with a 10-minute walk-around.

 Instead, study up on some basic body work, learn how to spot frame damage and replaced sheet metal.
 This is just as important as how to find common mechanical problems.